sahil-kushwah/code_injector/README.md

 Used with arp spoofer first become Man in the middle then use this to inject code.

-Set iptables rule to this before using code_injector: use set_rules.sh
+Set iptables rules before using code_injector: use set_rules.sh

 Usage: code_injector.py [options]